NIST Special Publication 800-92

-NIST Special Publication 800-92, "Guide to Computer Security Log Management," establishes guidelines and recommendations for securing and managing sensitive log data.
+NIST Special Publication 800-92, "Guide to Computer Security Log Management", establishes guidelines and recommendations for securing and managing sensitive log data.
 The publication was prepared by Karen Kent and Murugiah Souppaya of the National Institute of Science and Technology and published under the SP 800-Series; a repository of best practices for the InfoSec community.
 Log management is essential to ensuring that computer security records are stored in sufficient detail for an appropriate period of time.

 Background

 Effective security event logging and log analysis is a critical component of any comprehensive security program within an organization.
 It is used to monitor system, network and application activity.
-It serves as a deterrent for unauthorized activity, as well as to provide a means to detect and analyze an attack in order to allow the organization to mitigate or prevent similar attacks in the future.
+It serves as a deterrent for unauthorized activity, as well as provides a means to detect and analyze an attack in order to allow the organization to mitigate or prevent similar attacks in the future.
 However, security professionals have a significant challenge to determine what events must be logged, where and how long to retain those logs, and how to analyze the enormous amount of information that can be generated.
 A deficiency in any of these areas can cause an organization to miss signs of unauthorized activity, intrusion, and loss of data, which creates additional risk.